 Places to visit in Namibia

-From the wildlife of Etosha to the soaring sand dunes of Sossusvlei, a family holiday to Namibia really can be a holiday with a difference.
+From the wildlife of Etosha to the soaring sand dunes of Sossusvlei, there are many wonderful places to visit in Namibia.
 This is a massive country and it would take weeks to see it all but we have listed the main highlights here.

 Etosha National Park

 At Etosha you can combine guided game drives organised by your lodge with self-drive excursions where you choose your route.
-There are also private reserves bordering the park, such as Epacha and Onguma, where you can take sundowner and nocturnal safaris – there can be nothing more spine-tingling than catching the glint of a leopard’s eye in your guide’s searchlight.
-To the west of the park is the Kunene Region, home to the Himba tribe.
-We can arrange for a visit to a traditional Himba village to gain an insight into the intriguing life of this semi-nomadic ethnic group.
+There are also private reserves bordering the park.
+These include Epacha and Onguma, where you can take sundowner and nocturnal safaris.
+There can be nothing more spine-tingling than catching the glint of a leopard’s eye in your guide’s searchlight!

 Sossusvlei and Sesriem Canyon

 For some of the most astonishing desert scenery you will ever see, head to the Namib-Nakluft National Park.
 Here you will discover Namibia’s vast sand sea at Sossusvlei.
 Ochre sand dunes rise to a soaring 320m and change a kaleidoscope of different hues between sunset and sunrise.
-This is the perfect place for children to run wild – clambering up dunes to look out over this vast desert moonscape then racing, swooping and rolling back down to the valley floor.
-Try and spot the tip of a snake peeking out from under the sand, follow a desert chameleon across the dunes and witness oryx, mountain zebra and springbok sheltering from the sweltering heat underneath age-old camelthorn trees.
+This is the perfect place for children to run wild.
+They can clamber up dunes to look out over this vast desert moonscape.
+Then race, swoop and roll back down to the valley floor!
+Try and spot the tip of a snake peeking out from under the sand; follow a desert chameleon across the dunes; witness oryx, mountain zebra and springbok sheltering from the sweltering heat underneath age-old camelthorn trees.

 Swakopmund and the Skeleton Coast

 With palm-lined streets, charming colonial architecture and seaside promenades, Swakopmund is Namibia’s most popular holiday destination.
-It is also its adventure capital with a huge range of activities from sand boarding and quad-biking to skydiving and camel riding.
+It is also its adventure capital.
+There are a huge range of activities from sand boarding and quad-biking to skydiving and camel riding.

 From here you can head north along the Skeleton Coast.
 Eerie, desolate, unforgiving – not usually descriptions associated with holiday attractions.
 However if dramatic coastal scenery, abandoned shipwrecks, bleached whalebones and isolated lighthouses appeals then the wild Atlantic coastline of Namibia is for you.